 If one of those ions is H+, the solution is acidic.
 The strong acid hydrogen chloride (HCl) is one example.
-If one of the ions is OH-, then the solution is fundamental.
+If one of the ions is OH-, then the solution is base.
 Sodium hydroxide (NaOH) is one such example of a solid base.

 What is the pH of hydroxide?

-When a solution’s pH is less than 7, the solution is considered acidic; if the pH is roughly 7, the solution is neutral; if the pH is greater than 7, the solution is considered fundamental.
+When a solution’s pH is less than 7, the solution is considered acidic; if the pH is roughly 7, the solution is neutral; if the pH is greater than 7, the solution is considered base.
 For an acidic solution, then, the hydrogen ion concentration is higher than the hydroxide ion concentration.

 Can hydroxide exist on its own?

-Hydroxide occurs alone when it is in water, since acids and bases can neutralize each other in solution, and it is very important in this situation to distinguish between HO and H2O in reactions.
+Hydroxide occurs alone when it is in water since acids and bases can neutralize each other in solution, and it is very important in this situation to distinguish between HO and H2O in reactions.

 Is hydroxide harmful?

 The concrete is corrosive, and its solutions are.
 Sodium hydroxide is odourless; thus, the odour does not react to dangerous concentrations.
 Sodium hydroxide does not produce systemic toxicity but it is very corrosive and can cause extreme burns in all tissues with which it comes into contact.

 In this compound, two electrons share oxygen bonds with hydrogen.
 Hydroxide bears a negative charge since an electron has been absorbed.
 Oxygen, depicted as O, is bound to a hydrogen, depicted as H, so we can see that the negative sign is the most negative component of the product.